kieranlundmark/student-dropout-analysis-sql/README.md

 * **Scholarship × Tuition Status**
 * **Tuition × Academic Performance**

-These analyses helped distinguish relationships that remained relatively consistent from those that appeared to be driven partly by another variable.
+These analyses helped me to distinguish relationships that remained relatively consistent from those that appeared to be driven partly by another variable.

 ---